SaquinavirBrand Name: Invirase Other Names: SQV, saquinavir mesylate Drug Class: Protease Inhibitors

 - INVIRASE is contraindicated in patients with clinically significant hypersensitivity (e.g., anaphylactic reaction, Stevens-Johnson syndrome) to saquinavir, saquinavir mesylate, or any of its ingredients.
 (4)

-- INVIRASE when administered with ritonavir is contraindicated in patients with severe hepatic impairment.
+- INVIRASE /ritonavir is contraindicated in patients with severe hepatic impairment.
 (4)

-- Coadministration of INVIRASE/ritonavir with CYP3A substrates for which increased plasma levels may result in serious or life-threatening reactions.
+- INVIRASE/ritonavir is contraindicated with CYP3A substrates for which increased plasma levels may result in serious or life-threatening reactions.
 (4)

-- Coadministration of INVIRASE/ritonavir with rifampin due to the risk of severe hepatotoxicity.
+- INVIRASE/ritonavir is contraindicated to be coadministered with rifampin due to the risk of severe hepatotoxicity.
 (4)

 WARNINGS AND PRECAUTIONS

 - The concomitant use of INVIRASE/ritonavir and certain other drugs may result in known or potentially significant drug interactions.
-Consult the full prescribing information prior to and during treatment for potential drug interactions (5.1, 7.3)
+Consult the full prescribing information prior to and during treatment for potential drug interactions.
+(5.2, 7.3)

-- Hemophilia: Spontaneous bleeding may occur and additional factor VII may be required.
-(5.6)
+- Hemophilia: Spontaneous bleeding may occur and additional factor VIII may be required.
+(5.7)

 The most common adverse reactions are nausea, vomiting, diarrhea, fatigue, pneumonia, lipodystrophy and abdominal pain.
 (6.1)